 User research is about talking with, and observing the behaviours of the people who use your service to understand what they are doing before, during and after they interact with it.
-It may not always be possible to talk directly with your users, which means you will need alternative techniques to engage with them.
+It may not always be possible to talk directly with your users, which means you will need different techniques to engage with them.

 Why do user research?

-Understanding the users’ needs, wants and limitations during each phase of the process is central to the UCD process.
+Understanding user needs, wants and limitations during each phase of the process is central to the UCD process.
 Conducting research allows your team to develop empathy to understand the real problems that users are facing.
 User research also allows you to test and evaluate your service before you build it.

-In essence, user research will ensure you are addressing the right problem in the right way!
+This will ensure you are addressing the right problem in the right way!

 Who are the users?